-The lack of Albania tourism also means that you won’t be stuck behind hordes of Chinese tourists with selfie sticks or Americans with paper maps and bum bags.
+The lack of Albania tourism also means that you won’t be stuck behind hordes of tourists with selfie sticks or paper maps.
 Most of the people that you see enjoying the views from the fortresses will be young Albanians.

 10. Hitchhiking in Albania is easy and safe

 I’d never hitchhiked before coming to Albania but it’s so common there that I just had to give it a try!
 EVERYONE hitchhikes in Albania, and even if you’re not actually looking for a ride, be prepared for cars to stop and ask you if you need a lift somewhere.

 Due to the fairly limited public transport, hitchhiking is often the only way to get to certain Albania beaches or waterfalls, and I highly recommend that you abandon your reservations and give it a go!

 11. Albanian coffee culture